2024-2025

 ENG-101 College Writing

 Provides students with an understanding that clear thinking is fundamental to clear writing.
 It also demonstrates every stage of the composing process: generating and organizing ideas, prewriting and drafting, critiquing, revising, final editing and proofreading.
 In addition, students work to accomplish clarity, unity, coherence and emphasis in sentences, in paragraphs, and in the overall structure of an essay.
 They develop techniques of style and tone toward more fluent and appealing prose and strive to sharpen their analytical, critical and editing skills by interacting with other students about their own writing and about the writing of professionals.
 Students learn to use standard English and develop a sensitivity to sentence structure and diction and to appreciate effectively written prose and recognize characteristics that make such prose effective.
-To fulfill the general education requirement in composition a minimum grade of C is required.
+To fulfill the general education requirement in written communication a minimum grade of C is required.
 [3 credits]

 ENG-101L College Writing Laboratory